Tuesday, December 21, 2010

 Again with the Modules

 I have more Modules ties than I thought I had; here is another one.
-This is probably the busiest design of any of them, featuring:
+This is probably the busiest design of any of them, featuring:1.
+Horizontal bands of gray and light blue;

 2. Scribbled white waves in the gray bands, horizontal and vertical in alternate bands;